mmmuscus/Shadow-Functions-Engine/README.md

 * **a:** This is true when the a key is pressed down.
 * **d:** This is true when the d key is pressed down.

 **How it's done & notes:** First the function sets all directional bools to false (to learn more about the mob structure click [here](#321-mob)), then it turns the correct bools to ture according to the input.
-Theese bools in themselves don't translate into the game, we need [another function to parse them and load the correct FOV assoicated with this direction](#3452-setcurrentfov) (to see all possible FOVs click [here](https://github.com/mmmuscus/Shadow-Functions-Engine/tree/master/FOVs)).
+These bools in themselves don't translate into the game, we need [another function to parse them and load the correct FOV assoicated with this direction](#3452-setcurrentfov) (to see all possible FOVs click [here](https://github.com/mmmuscus/Shadow-Functions-Engine/tree/master/FOVs)).
 #### 3.4.2.4. camMovement
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp